 - Then £5 per item per 24 hours

 Victoria Coach Station left luggage office

-One of the cheapest places to store your luggage for a few hours is the left luggage office at Victoria Coach Station, an 8-10 minute walk from Victoria tube/train station.
+There is a left luggage office at Victoria Coach Station, an 8-10 minute walk from Victoria tube/train station.

 Anyone can store bags at the coach station.
 You don’t need a coach ticket.